 The Shirley Sherwood Gallery of Botanical Art

-The Shirley Sherwood Gallery was the first gallery in the world dedicated solely to botanical art and includes work by the Bauer Brothers, Walter Hood Fitch and Georg Ehret (exhibits are rotated regularly).
+The Shirley Sherwood Gallery was the first gallery in the world dedicated solely to botanical art.
+Here you'll find works by the Bauer Brothers, Walter Hood Fitch, and Georg Ehret.
+Exhibits are rotated regularly.

 Walking Tall: The Treetop Walkway

-Fun for the whole family, the excellent Treetop Walkway is 59 ft high and 660 ft long and extends across a lovely wooded area of Kew Gardens.
+Fun for the whole family, the excellent Treetop Walkway is almost 18 meters high and 200 meters long and extends across a lovely wooded area of Kew Gardens.
 A lift takes visitors to the start of the walkway (there are also stairs).

 Tracing Roots: The Remarkable Rhizotron